cyrusmaz/prodman/README.md

 **applaud.aiff** is the applaud sound effect.
 Replace with your own sound effect if desired.

-**glass.aiff** is the ding sound effect.
+**ding.wav** is the ding sound effect.
 Replace with your own sound effect if desired.

 # Installation
 prodman is written entirely in Python.
 Furthermore, prodman stores historical records and saved templates on a Postgres server in a Docker container.
 Thus, using prodman requires the Python interpreter (I use 3.7) and several dependencies, as well as Docker and Postgres.